Welcome to the Society's Website

 Christmas Lunch - Saturday 3rd December 2016 at the RAF Club, Piccadilly

 Memories of Prices 1963 by David Kill

 Society Annual General Meeting and Lunch

-The Society will be holding its AGM on Friday, 7th October 2016 at Fareham College, Bishopsfield Road, Fareham PO14 1NH.
-The AGM will commence at 10.30 and guests are invited to join members for lunch from 12.30 in the bar followed by lunch at 13.00.
+The Society held its AGM on Friday, 7th October 2016 at Fareham College, Bishopsfield Road, Fareham PO14 1NH.
+The AGM commenced at 10.30 and guests are invited to join members for lunch from 12.30 in the bar followed by lunch at 13.00.

 The Society very much regrets to announce that its long-serving Treasurer and Membership Secretary has died.
 Michael attended Prices from 1950 to 1956.
 He was Treasurer for more than twenty years during which time the finances of the Society were carefully husbanded under Michael's watchful eye.
 He will be very sadly missed.

 New Chairman of the Society

 At the AGM on 2nd October 2015 Phillip Reynolds (pictured below) was elected to succeed outgoing Chairman, Charles Evans.
 Charles has suffered a period of indifferent health and felt that he could no longer continue to serve the Society in that role as he would have wished.
 He will, however, continue to be a member of the Committee and has been elected Vice-President.

 The Society is delighted to have received an original copy of the 1933 panorama photograph provided by Chris Croker, son of the late R. W. Croker.
 Full details here.

 David Williams has arranged that Westbury Museum will display the newly framed photograph of staff and students in the 1947 panorama.
 Michael Herbert supplied the photo and recognised a number of names but we are searching for more.
 If you can help, please contact David: firstname.lastname@example.org